Councillor Community Grants funding

 6. You will be notified when your application has been received by officers and told when a decision will be made, which should be within twelve weeks.
 You will be asked at this stage to provide any other documentation relevant to your application (for example permissions).

 What happens if a grant is awarded?

-You will be notified by email if a grant is awarded and can then purchase the item/s as agreed within the award and submit receipts/invoices for reimbursement.
+You will be notified by email if a grant is awarded.
+You will need to accept the terms and conditions as set out in the Grant Agreement attached to the email and you will have eight weeks to purchase the item/s and submit proof of payment for reimbursement.
 Payment will be made direct into your organisation’s bank account after you have accepted the terms and conditions of the award and submitted your proof of purchase.